 Where you can join us

-Places on our Electrical and Electronic Engineering graduate programme for Autumn 2018 are available within our marine (Clyde), marine (Plymouth or Keynsham [Bristol]).
+Places on our Electrical and Electronic Engineering programme for Autumn 2018 are available within our Marine (Plymouth or Keynsham [Bristol]).
 But no matter which team you join, you could be based anywhere in the UK.
 That’s why we ask all our graduates to be flexible and willing to move during their programme.

 What you'll be doing